-Dav Pilkey’s Dog Man series remains a crowd favorite with many kids.
+Dav Pilkey’s Dog Man book series are favorite chapter books for so many kids.
 Why?
-Because they’re weird, quirky, and hilarious adventurous with comic-style illustrations.
+Because they’re the weird, quirky, and hilarious adventures of a part dog part man with comic-style illustrations.

 Know any readers like that, too?

 Because Dog Man is awesome.
 (I mean, what’s not to love about a crime fighter with the head of a dog and the lower body of a policeman?)

 And if you don’t have all the books in the series, I highly recommend owning them for lots of rereading!

 Dog Man is written by Dav Pilkey, the creator of Captain Underpants and Cat Kid, with gross humor and poop jokes–so you know ahead of time.

 Dog Man Books (The Complete Series in Order)